 The maximum you will get will not be greater than the difference between the rent you pay and the eligible rent the Housing Executive uses to work out your Housing Benefit claim.

 Any award made will be dated from the Monday of the week your application was received.

 DHP will last for a set period of time and will be detailed in the ‘letter of offer’ you are sent.
 If your claim is successful we will pay your DHP at the same time as your Housing Benefit.
 But DHP is not a payment of Housing Benefit.

 How to apply for Discretionary Housing Payment if you’re getting Housing Benefit

-Download and complete the Discretionary Housing Payment application form (PDF 262 kB).
-Please return the completed form to your nearest Housing Executive office.
+You can download the Discretionary Housing Payment application form (PDF 262 kB).